U.S. Government Bonds Decline as Inflation Data Looms

-U.S. government bonds weakened Monday, with investors becoming increasingly attuned to the risk that inflation is preparing to stage a comeback.
+U.S. government bonds weakened Monday, with investors becoming increasingly attuned to the risk posed by a possible rise in inflation.

 Continue Reading Below

-The benchmark Treasury 10-year note yield rose to 2.487%, according to Tradeweb, up from 2.476% Friday.
+The benchmark Treasury 10-year note yield rose for a third consecutive trading session to 2.480%, up from 2.476% Friday.
 Yields rise as bond prices fall.

-With this week's calender light on economic data, some investors were looking ahead to the Labor Department's scheduled release of the consumer-price index Friday, which offers a reading on December inflation.
-Inflation poses a threat to long-term government bonds because it erodes the purchasing power of their fixed payments.
+With this week's calendar light on economic data, some investors were looking ahead to the Labor Department's scheduled release of the consumer-price index Friday, which offers a reading on December inflation.
+Inflation poses a threat to the value of long-term government bonds because it erodes the purchasing power of their fixed payments.

 The CPI increased 2.2% in November from a year earlier.
 However, the Fed's preferred inflation gauge, the price index for personal-consumption expenditures, rose just 1.8% on a headline basis and 1.5% when excluding volatile food and energy costs.
 The Fed measure tends to run about 0.3 percentage point below the CPI, according to Barclays PLC.